 China's leader, Chairman Hua Guofeng, ended a three-week tour of Europe on Tuesday (6 November).?

-China's leader, Chairman Hua Guofeng, ended a three-week tour of Europe on Tuesday (6 November).
+Background: China's leader, Chairman Hua Guofeng, ended a three-week tour of Europe on Tuesday (6 November).
 His visits to France, West Germany, Britain and Italy were aimed at strengthening China's political, military and economic tics with that part of the world.
 It was a tour that formed part of what is seen as Peking's growing participation in world affairs, a contrast to the isolationist days under Mao Tse-tung, and a reflection of a change that is apparently taking place inside China itself.

 SYNOPSIS: Chairman Hua has been leader for three years, since Mao's death in 1976.
 It has been a period of re-assessment of national aims and policies.
 Hua and China's other leaders have set in motion the rebuilding of an economy that was severely dislocated by the Cultural Revolution of the late 'sixties and early 'seventies.
 The internal disorders of those years set China back decades and isolated its people from the outside world.